The effects of education policy on families was brought home to me once during a Lyft ride.

 Second, there needs to be a sustained campaign to argue for the relative importance of this very specific new kind of school climate data.

-Finally, there will need to be policy frameworks developed to enable the transition from the dominance of academic data to a new accountability regime.
+Finally, there will need to be education policy frameworks developed to enable the transition from the dominance of academic data to a new accountability regime.

 The brave souls who want to try out the new management ideas need some legally binding protections from the old guard and especially from the potential wrath of parents who will inevitably lag behind the adoption curve.